armory/docs/content/en/docs/installation/guide/air-gapped/ag-operator.md

 Decide which Armory Enterprise version you want to deploy.
 Check [Armory Release Notes]({{< ref "rn-armory-spinnaker" >}}) for the latest supported versions.

 The `spinnaker-kustomize-patches/airgap` directory contains helper scripts for air-gapped environments.
-Use `bomdownloader.sh` to download the version of the Armory Enterprise BOM you require.
+Use `bomdownloader.sh` to download the version of the Armory Enterprise BOM that you require.

 `bomdownloader.sh` takes two command line parameters in the following order: